mayurikumari047/Gradient-Descent-Algorithm-Impl/README.md

 # Gradient-Descent-Algorithm-Impl
-Implementation of Gradient descent algorithm
+Scratch implementation of Gradient descent algorithm without any use of existing machine learning libraries

 Gradient Descent is used while training a machine learning model.
 It is an optimization algorithm, based on a convex function, that tweaks it’s parameters iteratively to minimize a given function to its local minimum.
 It is simply used to find the values of a functions parameters (coefficients) that minimize a cost function as far as possible.